 As even though the puffins look so cute they know how to defend themselves and they have a powerful bite if they feel threatened, as the multi-Michelin Chef Gordon Ramsay found out the hard way when he tried kissing a puffin in the Westman Islands; the puffin bit his nose!

 I have seen that most visitors in Iceland want to see the puffins.
-You can see puffins in several places in Iceland, but Látrabjarg is my all time favourite.
+You can see puffins in several places in Iceland, but Látrabjarg is my all-time favourite.
 In the daytime, the majority of the birds are still out at sea and in the evening they gather together in the cliffs in their thousands.
-We visited Látrabjarg from 10 am - 12 am and there were so many puffins in the cliffs.
+We visited Látrabjarg from 10 am to 12 am and there were so many puffins on the cliffs.